JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 She gestures softly to the tapestry.

 **KAELARYS** _(cont'd)_
-Do you think Bishop Odo rode into battle?
+Do you think they rode into battle?
 Swung the sword?
 Burned the villages?

 _(beat — softer now, tracing the tattoo on Lyra's palm)_
 No. They worked with what already was.
 Wool.
 Dye.
 Blood.
 Memory…